Good Sex: Production

 In February 2025, it was announced that a romantic comedy film written, produced and directed by Lena Dunham titled Good Sex was in development with Natalie Portman in the lead role.
 A bidding war immediately ensued, with Warner Bros.
 Pictures, Amazon MGM Studios, Apple Studios and Netflix among those actively bidding and offers for worldwide distribution rights reaching as high as $45 million.
 Netflix ultimately won the auction, acquiring the project for around $55 million.
 In May, Mark Ruffalo, Tucker Pillsbury, Meg Ryan and Rashida Jones joined the cast of the film.
-In July, it was reported that principal photography had begun in New York City, with Tramell Tillman joining the cast.
+In July, it was reported that principal photography had begun in New York City, with Sam Levy serving as the cinematographer, and Tramell Tillman joining the cast.
 Filming wrapped on August 19.

 Release

-Good Sex is scheduled to be released on Netflix in 2027.
+Good Sex is scheduled to be released on Netflix in 2026.